Simen Brekkhus

 Simen Brekkhus (born 6 May 1997) is a Norwegian football midfielder who currently plays for 3. divisjon side Fana.

-He started his youth career in local clubs in his native Voss.
+He started his youth career in local clubs in his native Voss Municipality.
 In the summer of 2014 he moved to Sogndalsfjøra, and played for Sogndal Fotball's C team, soon the B team.
 He was drafted into the first-team squad, and made his debut in the first round of the 2015 Norwegian Football Cup.
 He made his Norwegian Premier League debut in March 2016 against Bodø/Glimt, starting the game.
 Ahead of the 2018 season he joined 3. divisjon side Fana.